 6. On the mucous membrane of the gums.

-If a sore occurs, you should not postpone a visit to the dentist for a long time, he will prescribe treatment or refer you to another specialist.
+If a sore occurs, you should not put off visiting the dentist for too long; he will prescribe treatment or refer you to another specialist.

 • gum disease;